yoavnir/specs2016/specs/docs/streams.md

 ## The Second Reading Station
 At the conclusion of each cycle, **specs** loads the record from the primary input into a buffer, called the *second reading station*, that can be accessed during the next cycle.
 Similar to the `EOF` token and the `eof()` function, any access to the second reading forces a *run-out cycle*.

 The second reading is accessed using the keywords `SELECT SECOND`.
-You can return to reading the primary input stream using `SELECT FIRST` or `SELECT 1`.
+You can return to reading the primary input stream using `SELECT FIRST`.

 Consider the following input:
 ```